tentone/nunuStudio/README.md

 	- Download the last release from the github repository and unzip it
 	- Run the start.sh or start.bat file (depending on your OS)
 - There is also a web version available on the project webpage
-	- The web version cant export projects
+	- The web version cannot export desktop projects

 ### Building
+- nunuStudio uses a custom solution for module management
-- To build nunuStudio Java, NodeJS and Windows are required
+- To build nunuStudio Java and NodeJS are required
-- After installing the required software run the build.bat file inside the build/tools folder
+	- Javascript is optimized and minified using Google closure
+	- Documentation generation requires YuiDocs to be installed (npm -g install yuidocjs)
-- The building system generates builds for the runtime and for the editor
+- The building system generates minified builds for the runtime and for the editor

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)